SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 An alternative to the [telework.si.edu](https://telework.si.edu) web-based terminal is a direct ssh connection from you remote computer to Hydra.
 To use these methods you'll need to be using a computer located on the Smithsonian network or a remote computer with a VPN connection.

 - SI users seeking to request a VPN can do so with [this form](https://smithsonianprod.servicenowservices.com/si/?id=sc_cat_item&sys_id=cd8bcf38dbaec810faac7c031f961992).
-- CfA users should consult with their HPC support staff on how to establish this conneciton.
+- CfA users should consult with their HPC support staff on how to establish this connection.

 #### ssh for Windows

 For Windows users, we recommend using the ssh client that is built in to the Command prompt of recent Windows 10 versions.
 (The free program, [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), is an alternative option).